MonicBuilder/Monic/README.md

 //#endif
 ```

 All the flags are declared globally.
-To set them in your code, you should use the directives `#set` and `#unset`,
+To set it in your code, you should use the directives `#set` and `#unset`,
-and also you can specify them when you run Monic.
+and also you can specify it when you run Monic.
 For example:

 **file.js**